Challenge

 The Information Technology Revolution and general digitalisation of society, which is related to the introduction, adoption and uptake of health care technologies, the use of big data and artificial intelligence, wearables and mobile devices for monitoring and data collection.

 There is an ongoing transition from technology to biology, as new innovations have led to an increased uptake of microbiological treatments.
-Continued advancements in genetic engineering and biotechnologies will shape the future of personalized care and prevention strategies, requiring new approaches to skills development within the health care sector.
+Continued advancements in genetic engineering and biotechnologies will shape the future of personalised care and prevention strategies, requiring new approaches to skills development within the health care sector.

 Patients are becoming more active participants in their own lifelong health journeys through more active involvement in care plans, increased emphasis on personal responsibility and self-monitoring, and closer engagement with health care professionals.
 The modern health consumer has unprecedented access to health information and the ability to consistently improve their health literacy, and health and care professionals need to be supported so that they can meet increasing patient expectations for dynamic, high-quality, patient-centered care.